ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Complete Example of Creating a Conda Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following list of commands will create conda environment built around the package `PyTorch <https://pytorch.org/docs/stable/index.html>`_, in your home directory.
+The following list of commands will create a conda environment, built around the package `PyTorch <https://pytorch.org/docs/stable/index.html>`_, in your home directory.

 .. code-block::